Students are challenged to create their own number problems. This can require a deeper understanding than solving a given problem.

 When you get your envelope, open it and find out what your number is.

-This number is the solution to a maths problem that YOU make up.
+This number is the answer to a maths problem that YOU make up.

 What is your problem?